praveen1664/Github-Bitcoin-Pipeline/README.md

 ----------------------------------------------
 ### (B) Test this from command line on your system
 ------------------------------
-1. Take a system which have terraform installed.
+1. Take a system which have terraform & docker installed installed.
 2. Install aws-cli
 3. do aws configure from cli.
 4. Clone my repository.
 5. In providers section uncomment the profile block & region
 6. Also remove my remote backend
+7. First go to modules/ecr folder & run following.
+It will create the ECR repo ``
+               a) terraform init
+               b) terraform plan
+               c) terraform apply
+            ``
+8. Now come back to root folder & do a docker build with docker file.
+Push the Images to you ECR build earlier after setting up your aws profile.
-7. Goto , environment\demo folder & run following commands
+9. Goto , environment\demo folder & run following commands
   ``sh
    a) terraform init
    b) terraform plan